okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 - Most `web applications` can be made stateless
 	- Session management needs to be done outside the container
 	- Any file to be saved cannot be saved locally

+If needed, you can use `volumes` to still run stateful apps.

+Those stateful apps can't horizontally scale, but you can run them in a single container and vertically scale (allocate more CPU/Mem/Disk).